 Continue reading A House of Prayer for All

-Volunteers are needed to help with brown bag hospitality on Saturday, February 18th, for our neighbors who stop by for brown bags.
+Volunteers are needed to help with brown bag hospitality on Wednesday, September 20th and Saturday, September 23rd for our neighbors who stop by for food assistance.
 This program provides a bag of non-perishable food to 48 local neighbors in need.
 Bag packing lasts from 5-6 pm Wednesday, and hospitality lasts from 10-11 am Saturday.
 We serve food and fellowship with guests as they arrive.

 Contact Molly Merkle to volunteer!

 The sermon from Sunday, August 13, 2017 on 1 Kings 19: 9-18